MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nf-dbgmodel-idatamodelmanager-release.md

 ## -description

-Standard COM method.
+Decrements the reference count for an interface on an object.

+For more information, see [IUnknown::Release](https://docs.microsoft.com/windows/desktop/api/Unknwn/nf-unknwn-iunknown-release) and [Introduction to COM](https://docs.microsoft.com/cpp/atl/introduction-to-com).

 ## -parameters

+None

 ## -returns

-This method returns HRESULT that indicates success or failure.
+This method returns ULONG.

 ## -remarks